EWB-Coding-for-Development/ewb/README.md

 On your raspberry pi:

 First find the IP ADDRESS of your Raspberry Pi.
-Paste the following into the command line of your Pi:
+It should look something like 192.168.0.2.

+    # This command will print the IP ADDRESS of your Pi
     ifconfig eth0 | grep 'inet addr:' | cut -d: -f2 | awk '{ print $1}'

-It should print out an address such as 192.168.0.2

-Now download this code into your home directory
+Now download the `ewb` code into your home directory

     cd ~
     git clone git@github.com:EWB-Coding-for-Development/ewb.git

 If you are connecting the GPS directly to the Pi, the following is required to disable the Serial Console